LeonardDick/rtd-tutorial/docs/source/analysis/picture_mode.rst

 CNT Picture
 ----------
 Save the xyz structure of the CNT (without the outer walls).
-Additionally
+Additionally, it is possible to add all atoms to the xyz file, which are contained inside the CNT.
+As some molecules might be partially inside the CNT and partially outside, some molecules might be fragmented.
+The other option is to add all molecules to the xyz file, which are completely, or just partially, contained inside the CNT.